Venkateshwar30/Sales-Customer-Dashboard-using-Tableau-/README.md

-# Sales-Customer-Dashboard-using-Tableau
+# Sales-Customers-Dashboard-using-Tableau
-Creating Sales dashboard and Customer dashboard in Tableau
+Creating Sales dashboard and Customers dashboard in Tableau